 "Your charges are way out of line for Texas Esa.
 Almost everyone on the internet and your charges are 3 times the normal fee for Texas ESA Certification."

 Oh my gosh, where to start?

 "I'm sorry, but we don't sell letters for a fee," we answered.
 "That's illegal now in many states.
 With us, you're purchasing clinical care time to have your disability-related need for an assistance animal assessed, verified, and treated.
-When appropriate, you will be issued an emotional support animal letter of recommendation.
-And, for a housing verification, that starts around $199 -- which is very competitively priced."
+When appropriate, you will be issued an emotional support animal letter of recommendation."

 This Market is a Hot Mess.

 Let's be candid - cheap ESA letters and certificates are fraudulent.
 The Federal Trade Commission is investigating.
 HUD is sorely irritated at this entire hot mess, along with many states and the entire airline industry.
 We're not all too thrilled with the Wild West approach too many seem to have.